DmytroGio/Vision-Compass/devlog.md

 - Scrollbar offset for selected shortcut Subgoal [done]

 ## 2025-07-30
-- Change the color of the Main Task when hovering over it
+- Change the color of the Main Task when hovering over it [done]

+## 2025-08-5
+- Info panel - description of the application's philosophy and hotkeys
+- Export, Import, Delete list